syncfusion-content/xamarin-docs/Xamarin/TreeView/Selection.md

 ## Select an entire row

 By default, the selection starts from the indent level only.
-You can select the full row by enable the [FullRowSelect](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FullRowSelect.html) property.
+You can select the full row by enabling the [FullRowSelect](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfTreeView.XForms~Syncfusion.XForms.TreeView.SfTreeView~FullRowSelect.html) property.
 By setting the `FullRowSelect` to `true` the selection spans the width of tree view control.

 {% tabs %}
 {% highlight xaml %}